adamedx/autographps/ROADMAP.md

 * Rename graphscope to graphname on get-graphuriinfo
 * Allow id to be emitted for new-graphobject
 * Add request builder in sdk and in this module
-* Fix TypeMember to be more like MemberDisplayType
 * Add New-GraphFilter
 * Add trace-graphrequest / measure-graphrequest commands
 * Add progress for pipeline operations